bsprakashbs/portfolio/index.md

   - Involved with upstream and downstream application during each change request to make sure data flow does not impact with other applications.
   - Coordinate with Business Users and Business Analyst to understand the requirement.
   - Involved in requirement gathering, impact analysis, risk mitigation, effort estimations.
-  - Developing a code in Informatica ,Oracle , shell script, CTRL-M
+  - Developing a code in Informatica (mappings,mapplets,workflows)
+  - Developing a code in Oracle (stored procedures,complex sqls,fucntions,packages,views)
+  - Written shell scripts to handling the files.
-  - Worked on Data Frame set using Scala Spark, avro files, cloud era manager, Master-slave architecture
+  - Developing a code in Scala using Data Frame,dataset with Scala Spark, handling avro files, cloud era manager, Master-slave architecture
   - Worked on Oracle Objects (Stored Procedure, Functions, Packages, Views, Tuning SQL queries)
   - Techincal lead for offshore team (Accenture)